lodgeit-labs/accounts-assessor/README.md

 How to run the program:
 * Change directory to the root of the project
-* Enter swipl -s main.pl
+* Enter `swipl -s src/main.pl`

+How to run the tests:
+* Change directory to the root of the project
+* Enter `./tests/main.sh`

 ## Directory Structure